Breast Care & Mammograms

 - Breast swelling, warmth, redness or darkening

-- A change in breast size or shape
+- Breast size or shape changes

 - Skin dimpling or puckering

 - An itchy, scaly nipple sore or rash